MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineVoiceUser.md

 - ResultSize
 - LicenceState

-In the Teams PowerShell Module version 2.6.2 or later, the following input parameters have been deprecated for organizations having Teams users due to low or zero usage:
+In Teams PowerShell Module version 2.6.2 and later, the following input parameters are deprecated for organizations with Teams users due to low or zero usage:

 - DomainController
 - Force